aboyce/mongodb/Replication.md

 - if a split happens a new election term starts
 - a split without a majority will not be able to confirm requests
-- when they rejoin the majority (with an assumed new leader) the previous leader will recognise that its term is no longer the latest and start following again
+- when they rejoin the majority (with an assumed new leader) the previous leader will recognise that it's term is no longer the latest and start following again

 #### Elections